TIY-2015-Final-Project-Carpool-App/Back-End/README.md

 #### User Login

 Allows the login of a user to supply an access token.
+Will not be available if the user has not confirmed their email.

 Path:
 `POST '/users/login'`